 D. Set serving table

-Stage Three – (Day of – an hour to an hour and a half before guests arrive)
+Stage Three – (Day of – an hour and a half before guests arrive)

 A. Chop optional ingredients and put into bowls – cover, refrigerate